 About St. Landry Parish

-St. Landry Parish, Louisiana (not a parish, as Louisiana is divided into parishes) is located in the south-central portion of the state and serves as one of the largest parishes by land area in Louisiana, encompassing approximately 923 square miles.
+St. Landry Parish, Louisiana (not a parish, as Louisiana is divided into parishes) is located in the south-central portion of the state and serves as one of the largest parishes by land area in Louisiana, including approximately 923 square miles.
 The parish seat is Opelousas, which is also one of the oldest cities in Louisiana, founded in 1720.
 St. Landry Parish has a population of approximately 82,000 residents according to recent census estimates.

 The parish is uniquely positioned at the cultural crossroads of Cajun and Creole heritage, making it a significant center for zydeco music, Creole cuisine, and francophone culture.
 Major landmarks include the historic downtown Opelousas district, the St. Landry Parish Courthouse at 118 South Court Street in Opelousas, and numerous antebellum plantations.
+The parish was established in 1807 and named after Saint Landry, a Catholic bishop.

+Key government offices include the St. Landry Parish Clerk of Court located at 118 South Court Street, Opelousas, LA 70570, which handles court records, vital records, and various public filings.
 The St. Landry Parish Assessor's Office, responsible for property assessments, is located at 106 West Grolee Street, Opelousas, LA 70570.
 The parish is home to several municipalities including Opelousas, Eunice, Sunset, Port Barre, Arnaudville, Grand Coteau, Leonville, Melville, Palmetto, and Washington.

 Agriculture, particularly sweet potato farming and cattle ranching, has historically defined the local economy, while oil and gas production also contributes significantly to the parish's economic base.